NadeemA23/GeneralQuiz/README.md

 CSS
 JavaScript

+### Scope

+In order to get the correct ideas accross , the game will contain these features:

+- logo in web bar
+- Interactive quiz where the background changes colour depending on whether its correct or incorrect answer
+- A tally which updates everytime a question is answered
+- Same colour scheme / design throughout page.

 Future Enhancements

 Unfortunately, due to personal grievances, which led me to loose my first project which was a memory game i had to restart project 2 as a quiz due to time and I was unable to implement other ideas I wanted to include in this quiz.
 My time was cut very short; however, if I had more time, I would have been able to add them.